insure logo

 Average cost of car insurance Alaska

-In Alaska, the average cost of full coverage is $219 less compared to the national average
+The average cost of full coverage car insurance in Alaska is $298 less than the national average car insurance rates in the U.S.

 What is full coverage car insurance?

-If you finance or lease your vehicle in Alaska, your lender may require both collision and comprehensive coverage in addition to state-mandated liability insurance.
+If you lease or finance your vehicle in Alaska, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 The bottom line on saving and staying protected

-Make sure you choose a policy that balances affordability with protection.
-Always compare quotes from at least three companies to find low-cost car insurance in Alaska.
+The best approach is to balance affordability with protection.
+Always compare quotes from at least three companies to find the cheapest car insurance in Alaska.

 Methodology